-- Complete the compulsory control checklist provided by the Programme in the Jems monitoring system (specifying the modality of implementation of the documentary or on-the-spot control); - Complete and validate the Control certificate and report on Jems, including the amounts presented, validated and rejected (the complete document includes a formal statement from the controller to validate the expenditure, the control checklist and a list of controlled expenditure). - Sign (stamp, and scan if necessary) the control report and send it to the PP (and to the NA in the case of Spain and Portugal) for inclusion in the partner's audit trail.
+- Validate partner expenditure in the Jems monitoring system - Complete the compulsory control checklist provided by the Programme in the Jems monitoring system (specifying the modality of implementation of the documentary or on-thespot control); - Complete and validate the Control certificate and report on Jems, including the amounts presented, validated and rejected (the complete document includes a formal statement from the controller to validate the expenditure, the control checklist and a list of controlled expenditure). - Sign (stamp, and scan if necessary) the control report and send it to the PP (and to the NA in the case of Spain and Portugal) for inclusion in the partner's audit trail.